barryclark/jekyll-now/_drafts/mosfet-loss-calculator.md

 ---
 layout: post
 categories: robots
-title: Motor Control MOSFET Thermal Calculator
+title: Motor control MOSFET thermal calculator
 ---

 At work I was tasked with creating an internal tool to track and display vital company stats.
 I knew that meant I would likely be displaying some data in charts and graphs.
 Thus began my search for an easily customizable data visualization library.